Tag Archives: reading

 Did music ever stir your emotions?
 Make you cry?
 Laugh?
 Feel afraid?
 Feel like getting out of your seat and moving?
-Yeah, you macho guys are sitting there, going, “No way…music only makes me want to rawk!”
-Well, maybe so. … Continue reading
+Yeah, you macho guys are sitting there, going, "No way...music only makes me want to rawk!"
+Well, maybe so.
+But what about the stirring, high-pitched violin string as the stalker sneaks up on the … Continue reading Reading: This Is Your Brain On Music

 More On The New Hitchhiker’s Book